RohitP123/Fake-News-KO/dataset/README.md

 # Fake News Knowledge Obsolescence Dataset

-The dataset `Fake_News_KO.csv` is a combination of multiple datasets that we plan to use for experiments on combating Knowledge Obsolescence in Fake News Detections.
+The dataset `Fake_News_KO.csv` is a combination of multiple datasets that we have either explored or plan to use for experiments on combating Knowledge Obsolescence in Fake News Detections.
 The majority of articles come between 2016 and 2018.
-This dataset, specifically combines two sources:
+We have explored and considered the following datasets:

+- **FakeNewsNet Dataset:** Real and Fake News from gossipcop and politifact (fact checking websites).
+[Original FakeNewsNet Paper](https://arxiv.org/abs/1809.01286)
 - **ISOT Fake NewsDataset:** Dataset containing real and fake news from different subject categories.
-- **FakeNewsNet Dataset:** Real and Fake News from gossipcop and politifact (fact checking websites)
+We plan to incorporate this dataset in the future if more data is needed.
+[ISOT dataset](https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets)
+- **NELA:**- We initially planned to use NELA, but after reading the [NELA-2020 paper](https://arxiv.org/pdf/2102.04567), we found the data was created by simply labeling articles as reliable or not depending on the source that made them.
+We believe this is a flawed approach since unreliable sources can still contain real news at times.

 In order to properly combine these datasets, preprocessing was done to collect dates, drop columns, and format entries appropriately.
 The specific code to perform these operations can be found in the following python files: